By Brenda Jonsson 6/25/2020

 Learning More About Both LIS and IT

 The American Library Association, which often determines whether or not an MLIS graduate is employable in United States libraries, requires that each graduate program it accredits “Integrates technology and the theories that underpin its design, application, and use.”
 Most MLIS programs also try to offer courses in human-information interfacing.
-My specific MLIS program offers a course in UX (user experience) design for websites, integrating modern technology with human-information interfacing.
+My specific MLIS program offers a course in UX design for websites, integrating modern technology with human-information interfacing.
 Here, I investigate a little further into this information tool.

 What is UX design?